mizanonik/ApiGatewayUsingOcelot/Readme.md

 ```sh
 dotnet add package Ocelot
 ```
 Create a new json file in the project.
-For example, ocelot.json and add the following codes there
+For example, ocelot.json and add following codes there

 ```
 {